Pytest plugin for loading test data for data-driven testing (DDT)

 Lazy loading is enabled by default for all data loaders to improve efficiency, especially with large datasets.
 During

-test collection, pytest receives a lazy object as a test parameter instead of the actual data.
-The data is resolved
+test collection, pytest receives a lightweight lazy object instead of the actual data.
+The data is resolved only when

 If you need to disable this behavior for a specific test, pass lazy_loading=False to the data loader.